LouisJustinTALLOT/cpp-docs.fr-fr/docs/dotnet/utility-stl-clr.md

 ## <a name="make_pair-stlclr"></a><a name="make_pair"></a>make_pair (STL/CLR)

-Faites `pair` un à partir d’une paire de valeurs.
+Créer un `pair` à partir d’une paire de valeurs.

 ### <a name="syntax"></a>Syntaxe